SathR12/Bumper-Detector/README.md

 ## Inconsistency

 OCR - Optical Character Recognition is very inconsistent when it comes to extracting text from models that it is not well trained with.
-This project will only work if camera is right in front of the bummper with a straight angle.
+This project will only work if camera is right in front of the the bumper with a straight angle.